agormp/hobohm/README.md

 ----------------------------------------------------------------

-**Note:** The [greedysub program](https://github.com/agormp/greedysub) implements a better algorithm (typically giving larger subsets).
+**Note:** The [greedysub program](https://github.com/agormp/greedysub) implements a better algorithm (typically giving larger subsets), and should be used instead.
 The `hobohm` program works, but is no longer maintained.
 Also see notes on computational intractibility of problem and performance of heuristics in the [greedysub README](https://github.com/agormp/greedysub).

 ----------------------------------------------------------------